haroonawanofficial/XSSInspector-SecurityToolkit-AI-ML/readme.md

 ## Features

-### AI-ML Trained Obfuscation Methods
-- **Known to Unknwown**: Built-in with known and unknown Obfuscation to auto check if we successfully bypassed the firewall and results are then recorded into trained data, giving more power and punch into the detection and accuracy of payload to find for more vulnerabilities

-### HTTP Verbs
-- **Fuzz**: Built-in HTTP Known to Unknwn HTTP Verb tempering to check for vulnerabilities

-### Machine Learning
-- **Deep Learning Models**: Utilizes neural networks to predict vulnerabilities based on complex features.
-- **Model Training and Prediction**: Trains models on past scan results and uses them to filter and prioritize URLs for scanning.

-### Natural Language Processing (NLP)
-- **Content Analysis**: Analyzes web page content to identify forms and input fields that could be susceptible to XSS attacks.
-- **Form and Input Extraction**: Extracts details of forms and input fields to better target XSS injection points.

-### Reinforcement Learning
-- **Adaptive Learning**: Learns from each scanning attempt to improve payload selection and application over time.
-- **History-Based Adjustments**: Adjusts future payload selection based on the success of past attempts.

-### Automated Payload Generation
-- **Dynamic Payloads**: Generates sophisticated XSS payloads dynamically based on the structure of the web page.
-- **Server-Specific Payloads**: Provides tailored payloads for different server types (e.g., nginx, apache, iis).

-### URL Crawling
-- **Deep Crawling**: Fetches additional URLs using CommonCrawl and Wayback Machine to ensure comprehensive coverage.
-- **Targeted Crawling**: Focuses on URLs likely to be vulnerable based on predictive models.

-### Reporting and Logging
-- **Database Logging**: Logs all scan results in a SQLite database for easy access and analysis.
-- **HTML Reports**: Generates detailed HTML reports summarizing the scan results and vulnerabilities found.

-### Multi-Threading
-- **Concurrent Scanning**: Utilizes multi-threading to scan multiple URLs simultaneously, improving scanning speed and efficiency.
+# AI-ML Trained Obfuscation Methods

+## Known to Unknown
+Includes built-in obfuscation methods to automatically check if we successfully bypassed the firewall.
+Results are then recorded into trained data, enhancing the detection and accuracy of payloads to identify more vulnerabilities.

+## HTTP Verbs

+### Fuzz
+Built-in HTTP verb tampering to check for vulnerabilities, using known and unknown HTTP verbs.

+## Machine Learning

+### Deep Learning Models
+Utilizes neural networks to predict vulnerabilities based on complex features.

+### Model Training and Prediction
+Trains models on past scan results and uses them to filter and prioritize URLs for scanning.

+## Natural Language Processing (NLP)

+### Content Analysis
+Analyzes web page content to identify forms and input fields that could be susceptible to XSS attacks.

+### Form and Input Extraction
+Extracts details of forms and input fields to better target XSS injection points.

+## Reinforcement Learning

+### Adaptive Learning
+Learns from each scanning attempt to improve payload selection and application over time.

+### History-Based Adjustments
+Adjusts future payload selection based on the success of past attempts.

+## Automated Payload Generation

+### Dynamic Payloads
+Generates sophisticated XSS payloads dynamically based on the structure of the web page.

+### Server-Specific Payloads
+Provides tailored payloads for different server types (e.g., nginx, apache, IIS).

+## URL Crawling

+### Deep Crawling
+Fetches additional URLs using CommonCrawl and Wayback Machine to ensure comprehensive coverage.

+### Targeted Crawling
+Focuses on URLs likely to be vulnerable based on predictive models.

+## Reporting and Logging

+### Database Logging
+Logs all scan results in a SQLite database for easy access and analysis.

+### HTML Reports
+Generates detailed HTML reports summarizing the scan results and vulnerabilities found.

+## Multi-Threading

+### Concurrent Scanning
+Utilizes multi-threading to scan multiple URLs simultaneously, improving scanning speed and efficiency.

 ## Usage